We are seeking views, particularly from the telecommunications industry, and businesses and agencies that communicate with consumers via SMS/MMS.

 - people that have fallen victim to an impersonation scam may expect the entity that is being impersonated to reimburse them for any money they’ve lost or take other action to resolve the problem.

-Yes, you need to register your sender IDs before 15 December 2025 to avoid the sender ID for messages you send being disrupted, for example labelled as ‘Likely SCAM’ (or similar wording).
+Yes, you need to register your sender IDs from 30 November and before 15 December 2025 to avoid disrupting any messages you send using sender IDs.
+Any unregistered sender IDs will result in your messages being labelled as ‘Unverified’ or being blocked.

-We are consulting on whether to limit the number of sender IDs an entity can register.
-If an entity only uses only one or 2 sender IDs, it may make it easier for consumers to identify who the message is from, and entities can provide clear guidance to their customers about which messages they can trust.
-For example: ‘the ACMA will only send you messages using the ‘ACMA’ sender ID'.’
+In response to feedback received during the March/April consultation, the ACMA is considering removing restrictions for the number of sender IDs an entity can register.
+We do note however, if an entity only uses 1 or 2 sender IDs, it may make it easier for consumers to identify who the message is from, and entities can provide clear guidance to their customers about which messages they can trust.

-If you do not register your sender ID by 15 December 2025, your SMS/MMS messages will be disrupted, for example labelled as ‘Likely SCAM’ (or similar wording).
+If you do not register your sender ID by 15 December 2025, your SMS/MMS messages will be disrupted, for example labelled as ‘Unverified’ or may be blocked.

 We are consulting on sender ID criteria.
 We propose that a sender ID: